Biden condemns racist theory of white supremacy in visit to Buffalo after mass shooting - NewsBreak

 Biden linked the Buffalo attack to shootings at a Pittsburgh synagogue in 2018 and three Asian-American spas in Atlanta last year and to the 2017 “Unite the Right” rally in Charlottesville, Virginia, that he said inspired him to run for president.

 Charlottesville rally goers chanted replacement theory slogans.
-Trump later defended the rally, calling some participants “very fine people.”
+Trump later defended the rally, calling some participants “very good people.”

 Hate and guns a ‘lethal combination’